khuedoan/homelab/docs/src/deployment/dns.md

 # DNS setup

+Before you can access the home page at <https://home.example.com>, you'll need to update your DNS config.
 Because everyone DNS setup are different, DNS automation is not in the scope of the project.

 Some options for DNS config (choose one):